JuniorDark/RustyHearts-MIPTool/README.md

    - **3. Exit**: Quit the program.
 4. The resulting compressed/decompressed files will be located in the "Output" folder within the program directory.

-### Client patch
+## Creating client patch
 You can place the MIP files in the `patch` directory of the [Rusty Hearts API](https://github.com/JuniorDark/RustyHearts-API) to patch the client using the [Rusty Hearts Launcher](https://github.com/JuniorDark/RustyHearts-Launcher).

-## Compression Formats

-The Rusty Hearts MIP Tool supports two compression formats:

-- **Deflate**: Main format.
-Used by the [Rusty Hearts Launcher](https://github.com/JuniorDark/RustyHearts-Launcher)
-- **Zlib**: Legacy support.
-The original Rusty Hearts MIP compression format.
-May have issues with some files.
-Work with the official MPatcher.
-Dont work with [Rusty Hearts Launcher](https://github.com/JuniorDark/RustyHearts-Launcher)
+### Setup
+1. Unpack all client files using [RustyHearts-PCKTool](https://github.com/JuniorDark/RustyHearts-PCKTool)
+2. Place the files in the "Input" folder within the program directory.
+3. Compress to MIP: Select the Deflate compression format.
+4. Place the MIP files including the `filelist.txt` in the `patch` directory of the [Rusty Hearts API](https://github.com/JuniorDark/RustyHearts-API)

 ## Prerequisites for Building Locally/Development
-The tool is built in .NET 7 and as such, the packages listed below are required to create a local and development build of the launcher.
+The tool is built in .NET 7 and as such, the packages listed below are required to create a local and development build of the tool.
 Furthermore, it uses many submodules and packages outside of this, which will automatically be loaded when the user sets up a local environment of the application.
 * Visual Studio 2022 (Any Edition - 17.4 or later)
 * Windows 10 SDK (10.0.19043.0) or Windows 11 SDK (10.0.22000.0) via Visual Studio Installer
 * .NET: [.NET Core 7 SDK (7.0.100 or later)](https://dotnet.microsoft.com/en-us/download/dotnet/7.0)